Malobika8/All-In-One/Java-BackToBasics/Annotations/ProcessingAnnotations-Ch-2.md

 <img width="1063" alt="Screenshot 2024-07-26 at 12 42 29 PM" src="https://github.com/user-attachments/assets/88648619-7e19-4917-b449-86cab6cf8ebe">

 We can add our own parameters to our custom annotations.
-Suppose we want to  have parameter for the number of times the method should run.
+Suppose we want to have a parameter for the number of times the method should run.
-In the body of the Custom Annotation class, we need to add the parameter as method(and not a normal class field).
+In the body of the Custom Annotation class, we need to add the parameter as a method(and not a normal class field).

 <img width="852" alt="Screenshot 2024-07-26 at 12 44 03 PM" src="https://github.com/user-attachments/assets/f20cb604-657d-4038-abbe-c4d08d5f78ab">
 <img width="857" alt="Screenshot 2024-07-26 at 12 47 49 PM" src="https://github.com/user-attachments/assets/f3c7c867-bc00-4be1-a6f3-5d608ebad581">